 There are no prerequisites for entry-level classes.
 For course work that extends over several semesters, such as foreign languages or art, a logical sequence of classes is recommended.
-Core humanities classes, which are sophomore level, require successful completion of English 102 or English 114.
+Core humanities classes, which are second-year level, require successful completion of English 102 or English 114.
 Good writing skills are helpful overall.

 Currently, there are five approved diversity classes: